Minkowski space: Reversed triangle inequality

 where the equality holds when the vectors are linearly dependent.

 The proof uses the algebraic definition with the reversed Cauchy inequality:

 The result now follows by taking the square root on both sides.

 Mathematical structure

 It is assumed below that spacetime is endowed with a coordinate system corresponding to an inertial frame.
-This provides an origin, which is necessary in order to be able to refer to spacetime as being modeled as a vector space.
-This is not really physically motivated in that a canonical origin ("central" event in spacetime) should exist.
-One can get away with less structure, that of an affine space, but this would needlessly complicate the discussion and would not reflect how flat spacetime is normally treated mathematically in modern introductory literature.
+This provides an origin, which is necessary for spacetime to be modeled as a vector space.
+This addition is not required, and more complex treatments analogous to an affine space can remove the extra structure.
+However, this is not the introductory convention and is not covered here.